manouslinard/python_orcl_db/README.md

 In config.py file, you can change the following:

-- Change the path of your instant client directly in the config.py script so the instant client will be configured correctly (see at the top of script).
+- Change the path of your instant client directly in the config.py script so the instant client will be configured correctly (see at the top of config.py).

 - Enter your credentials (username + password to database).

 - Date format: put the format that you want to save in database.

+- Connect with vpn to oracle server (if needed).

+---

+### Execution:

+To run test program, please run main.py

 ---